 C. They take in the toxic words of polluters in the community just as everyone else does, but they filter the words before passing them on (Numbers 14:7-9).
 What goes in may be gloomy and negative, but when it comes back out, it’s fresh and clear.

-C. God use them to bless others just Joshua became Moses’ successor and lead the rest to the promised land.
+C. God will use them to bless others just like he made Joshua to became Moses’ successor and used him lead the rest to the promised land.